- Barbara Marshall Palm Beach Post Staff Writer

-Editor’s note: Allman Brothers Band drummer Butch Trucks died of unspecified causes in West Palm Beach on Tuesday night.
+Editor’s note: Allman Brothers Band drummer Butch Trucks died of an apparent suicide in West Palm Beach on Tuesday Jan.
+24, 2017.
+Today marks the anniversary of his death.
 The Rock and Roll Hall of Famer had lived throughout Palm Beach County, from the island to north county, and had a condo on Flagler Drive at the time of his death.
 He was 69.
 Here is a 2011 interview with Trucks about drugs, rock ‘n’roll and finding sobriety: “My message is life can get better.”

 In 1969, Butch Trucks was ready to give up his rock and roll dreams and head back to Florida State University.
 “I was going to be a math teacher,” said Trucks.